MSP Contract Terms to Negotiate

 Your contract needs crystal-clear language about who owns your data, who can access it, what happens if there's a breach, and who's liable.
 This is where many organizations get surprised because they assume the obvious answer without confirming it in writing.

 Your data should remain your property.
-The MSP should have the right to access your data and use it to provide services, but they shouldn't have ownership rights.
+The MSP should have the right to access your data and use it to provide services, but they should not have ownership rights.
 Write this explicitly: "All customer data and systems remain the property of customer.
 MSP has no ownership claim to customer data, configurations, or work product created for the customer's environment."

 Breach notification is critical.
-If the MSP discovers they've been breached and your data might be compromised, they should notify you immediately.
+If the MSP discovers they've been breached and your data might be compromised, they must notify you immediately.
 Write this into the contract: "In the event of any security breach or suspected compromise of customer data, MSP will notify customer within 24 hours of discovery.
 Notification will include details of what data is affected, what the MSP is doing about it, and what customer should do in response."

-Pricing Escalation and Contract Terms
+Pricing Escalation Caps and Contract Term Strategy

 Pricing escalation is how much the MSP can raise your costs in future years.
 Some contracts allow unlimited increases.
 Some cap increases at inflation.
 Some cap at inflation plus 2%.
 The worst contracts say something vague like "pricing will be reviewed annually and adjusted based on market conditions," which gives the vendor unlimited leverage.